cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 Abstract
 --------

 The %Renal system's purpose in the body is to filter blood.
-Each kidney is modeled in the %BioGears Engine using a single, lumped nephron to represent its behavior.
-By using this circuit analogue of a lumped nephron, %BioGears accurately simulates the major functions of the kidney: filtration, clearance, secretion, and reabsorption.
+Each kidney is modeled in the engine using a single, lumped nephron to represent its behavior.
+By using this circuit analogue of a lumped nephron, the engine accurately simulates the major functions of the kidney: filtration, clearance, secretion, and reabsorption.
 Through these nephron-level processes, we are able to accurately recreate the mechanism by which urine is produced and blood is filtered.
-The renal system is complex and able to mechanistically and accurately recreate the clearance of the substances currently in %BioGears.
+The renal system is complex and able to mechanistically and accurately recreate the clearance of the substances currently in the engine.
 The system passes the majority of validation and demonstrates the correct trends in scenarios that test specific functionality.

 @anchor renal-introduction
 Introduction